RemiKoutcherawy/doleances/README.md

 > defaultConfig {
 > multiDexEnabled true

-TODO:
-A splash screen was provided to Flutter, but this is deprecated.
-See flutter.dev/go/android-splash-migration for migration steps.

 ##2.
 Configure iOS
 Get `GoogleService-Info.plist` and put it in `doleance/private` (private/ is in .gitignore)